Corrosion Engineering Undergraduate Program

-The undergraduate corrosion engineering program is a part of the Chemical and Biomolecular Engineering Department at The University of Akron.
-It is the only bachelor’s degree corrosion engineering program in the country.
+The undergraduate corrosion engineering program is a part of the Chemical, Biomolecular, and Corrosion Engineering Department at The University of Akron.
+It is the only corrosion engineering bachelor’s degree program in the country.

 Corrosion engineers research and develop methods to lower the environmental impact on roadways, bridges, power plants, windmills, manufacturing plants and pipelines.

 Corrosion engineers also design new materials and structures that will address emerging needs in a variety of industries including energy, chemical processing and pharmaceuticals.

 Individuals who graduate with a B.S. in Corrosion Engineering from The University of Akron make an average starting salary of $71,400.
 We have placed graduates at companies including BP, Marathon Petroleum Corporation, Philips 66, and Newport News Shipbuilding.